MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 ## How to start recurring provisioning of datasets

-  To receive regular updates to the data, you enable snapshot schedule by selecting the **Snapshot Schedule** tab.
+  To enable a snapshot schedule, you select the **Snapshot Schedule** tab.
 Check the box next to the snapshot schedule and select **Enable**.

   ![Enable snapshot schedule](./media/receive-data/enable-snapshot-schedule.png "Enable snapshot schedule")

 ## How to stop recurring provisioning of datasets

-  To stop receiving regular updates to the data, you disable snapshot schedule by selecting the **Snapshot Schedule** tab.
+  To disable a snapshot schedule, you select the **Snapshot Schedule** tab.
 Check the box next to the snapshot schedule and select **Disable**.

   ![Disable snapshot schedule](./media/receive-data/disable-snapshot-schedule.png "Disable snapshot schedule")